Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 An interesting thing happened over the weekend.

-Of the Trump campaign and the heads of the Biden -Harris campaign, or the Harris -Biden campaigns, depending on how you look at it, talk about the election.
+There was the Harvard Kennedy School, its Institute of Politics had the heads of the Trump campaign and the heads of the Biden-Harris campaign or the Harris-Biden campaigns, depending on how you look at it, talk about the election.

-And there was a very interesting comment from Rob Flaherty, who was the deputy campaign manager for both Biden and Harris' presidential campaigns, who had said that for the left, for Democrats,
+And there was a very interesting comment from Rob Flaherty, who was the deputy campaign manager for both Biden and Harris's presidential campaigns, who had said that for the left, for Democrats, their amplification systems are the mainstream media and Hollywood.

-That's a clarion call for the rest of us in the mainstream media to start analyzing how we cover Republicans and cover these issues going forward because in the eyes of Democrats,
+And kind of pivoting off of my comments from the last caller, that's a clarion call for the rest of us in the mainstream media to start analyzing how we cover Republicans and cover these issues going forward.

-the mainstream media is part of its megaphone and while it's our job to report the news, there is a lot of risk there if we are continuing to be perceived as favoring one side.
+And while it's our job to report the news, there is a lot of risk there if we are continuing to be perceived as favoring one side.

 What's the megaphone?

-What's the amplification system?
+What's the amplification system for the right?

-In that conversation, they discussed that The Right has a bigger wealth of alternative media.
+In that conversation, they discussed that the right has a bigger wealth of alternative media.

 Elon Musk owns Twitter.